BertrandSim/vim-multident/README.md

-Ever tried to indent a line twice? `2>>` would give an unexpected result, indenting two lines once instead.
+Ever tried to indent a line twice?
+`2>>` would give an unexpected result -- two lines indented once.
 Vim-multident makes `>` work as intended.

 With vim-multident,
 to indent the current line twice, type `2>>`.

 Similar to native vim, the operator `>` is used with a motion.
 For example, to indent three lines twice, type

 ```